 A good cloud-based POS helps you with integrating all your historical data within an hour.
 The monthly sales and other reports could take a little more time due to an entirely different architecture of the new POS.

 It is generally recommended that you first move your data to an analytic software provided by Microsoft, Power BI.
 Another such software to store your data temporarily is Tableau.
-After putting your data into these software transitionally, we can incorporate it into our POS immediately.
+After putting your data into this software transitionally, we can incorporate it into our POS immediately.

-A feature that you should look for in your ideal cloud POS is the independency to check a particular report or to use specific data.
+A feature that you should look for in your ideal cloud POS is the independence to check a particular report or to use specific data.
 In a traditional POS, obtaining data is a hasty task, since you’re dependent on someone else to extract it for you.
 A cloud-based POS, like POSist, would help you to check the data without anyone’s interference.

 v) Preserving Your Data During POS Migration

 A lot of restaurateurs live with the myth of losing data during POS migration.
 This is, however, not the case with an excellent cloud-based POS.
 You can retain all your previous data and save it for later use.
 People with a Microsoft license can use two Microsoft analytics software for storing their data temporarily.

 Tableau and PowerBI are two software that you could use to store your data.
 Since the advancement of technology has brought in a complete change in the way people use their POS, a cloud-based POS, therefore, eradicates most of the problems that came with traditional POS.

 vi) Getting Your Staff Ready For The New POS!